-President Lincoln had discussed emancipating the slaves with his Cabinet as early as July to a mixed reception, support was forthcoming but uncertain what the reaction to any proclamation would be in the North Lincoln took the advice of his Secretary of State William Seward to await a significant Union battlefield success before issuing it.
+President Lincoln had discussed emancipating the slaves with his Cabinet as early as July but uncertain what the reaction would be to it in the North he decided to wait hoping to issue it in the wake of Union success on the battlefield.

 That opportunity came on 17 September when despite General George Brinton McClelland’s best efforts to snatch defeat from the jaws of victory a tactical success was achieved at the bloody Battle of Antietam which forced the invading Confederate Army to withdraw back across the Potomac River.